 In geography class, we develop an understanding of the interrelationships between people, places, spaces, and environment on a global scale.
-We also develop a global perspective of diversity, changes, and differences in between the quality of the environment.
+We also develop a global perspective of diversity, changes, and differences between the quality of the environment.
 The recent unit that I have studied in the geography class was about “climate change.”
 In this unit, I gained knowledge about the complexity of climate change as well as the dynamics (scale and impacts) of the climate change.

-One of the studies that I have done in this class was to compare the vulnerability to hazard events that is caused by global climate change between LIC(low income country) and HIC(high income country).
-I compared Bangladesh(LIC) and United Kingdom(HIC) (Click HERE to view my study)
+One of the studies that I have done in this class was to compare the vulnerability to hazard events that are caused by global climate change between LIC(low-income country) and HIC(high-income country).
+I compared Bangladesh(LIC) and United Kingdom(HIC)